C-Brown/CTFs/WPICTF2020/reversing/NotWannasigh.md

 the key is seeded with a timestamp. so we need the time that it was encrypted to be able to create the key to decrypt it.

-they provided us with a pcap that sends an epoch timestamp over the socket it's communicating over.
+they provided us with a pcap that sends an epoch timestamp over the socket it's communicating with.

 timestamp: 1585599106